Bio2Byte/simsapiper/README.md

 - Remove all sequences containing more than **--seqQC** % non-standard amino acids

-## 2. Match sequence with stucture information
+## 2. Match sequence with structure information
 ### 2.1 Identify missing models

 - Match sequence ID and structure model filenames